 Strength Markers: A military unit must always possess a single Strength marker.
 A Strength marker has a front (organized) and a reverse (disorganized) side.
-The organized side has a single number from 1 to 21, which is both its
+The organized "Manpower value" and "Combat value."
+The disorganized side has two numbers:

-"Manpower value" and "Combat value."
-The disorganized side has two numbers: a smaller number in value (1/2 to 14), which is its Combat value; and a larger number in value (1 to 21), which is its Manpower value.
+a smaller number in value (1/2 to 14), which is its Combat value; and a larger number in value (1 to 21), which is its Manpower value.
 Strength markers never function by themselves; they must always be assigned to a military unit.
 At the start of a scenario, a Strength marker of the correct Manpower value is placed underneath a unit on its organized side.
 Wherever a unit goes, its Strength marker accompanies it.
 A maximum of one Strength marker may be assigned to a unit at a time.
 As a unit suffers losses, its marker changes.
 A player may examine his opponent's Strength markers at any time.
 Leaders never possess Strength markers.

 Although Strength markers can have numbers from 1 to 21, in most games in the series, players are limited to a maximum Manpower value that is less than 21.
+The maximum manpower in a specific game is listed in the Advanced Game rules for that game, in the Attachment section.